Di'Ja

-Hadiza Blell, better known by her stage name Di'Ja, is a Nigerian singer-songwriter.
-She was signed to Mavin Records.
+Hadiza Blell (born 14 August 1984), known professionally as Di'Ja, is a Nigerian singer and songwriter.
 In 2009, she released her first single "Rock Steady", which was nominated for Best Urban/R&B Single at the 2009 Canadian Radio Music Awards.
-Moreover, she won the Best New Artist award at the 2008 Beat Music Awards.
+She also won the Best New Artist award at the 2008 Beat Music Awards.
+In 2014, she signed with Mavin Records.

 Early life and education

 Di'Ja has lived in Nigeria, Sierra Leone, the United States and Canada.
-Her mother, Asma'u Blell is from Nigeria and her father, Amb Joseph Blell is from Sierra Leone.
+Her mother, Asma'u Blell is Nigerian, while her father, Joseph Blell is Sierra Leonean.

-Di'Ja's received a joint degree in biology and psychology.
+Di'Ja earned a joint degree in biology and psychology.

 Career

-Her music career started in 2008.
-In 2012, Di'Ja released several singles, including "Dan'Iska (Rudebwoy)", "Hold On (Ba Damuwa)" and "How Can We Be Friends".
+Di'Ja began her music career in 2008.
+In 2012, she released several singles, including "Dan'Iska (Rudebwoy)", "Hold On (Ba Damuwa)" and "How Can We Be Friends".
 On 14 February 2014, Di'Ja signed a record deal with Don Jazzy's Mavin Records.
-"Yaro", her first official single under the label was also released that same day.
-It infuses Hausa and Krio dialects in honour of her Nigerian and Sierra Leonean roots.
+"Yaro", her first official single under the label was released the same day.
+It infuses Hausa and Krio dialects in honour of her Nigerian and Sierra Leonean heritage.

-In May 2014, Di'Ja was featured on "Dorobucci" alongside label mates Don Jazzy, Dr SID, Tiwa Savage, D'Prince, Korede Bello and Reekado Banks.
+In May 2014, Di'Ja was featured on "Dorobucci" alongside labelmates Don Jazzy, Dr Sid, Tiwa Savage, D'Prince, Korede Bello and Reekado Banks.
 She was also featured on "Arise", alongside Don Jazzy and Reekado Banks.
-On 15 December 2017, Di'Ja released her extended play Aphrodija, which also features guest vocals from Tiwa Savage and Reekado Banks.
+On 15 December 2017, Di'Ja released her extended play Aphrodija, featuring guest appearances from Tiwa Savage and Reekado Banks.

-She dropped a hit track titled "one talk" at the Calabar edition of the Mega Music Nationwide Tour organized by Globacom Telecommunication Company. in May 2017.
+In May 2017, she performed the song "One Talk" at the Calabar edition of the Mega Music Nationwide Tour organised by Globacom Telecommunication Company.